I'm interested in pet fish, and I enjoy offering advice to aspiring fish owners.

-Fish used to be sold as easy care pets, but the reality is that to keep them well, and keep them healthy, they take a great deal more care than your average cat.
+Fish used to be sold as easy-care pets, but the reality is that keeping them well—and keeping them healthy—takes a great deal more care than your average cat.
 If you are getting a fish for a child, then be aware that the costs associated with it may actually outweigh those associated with your average family moggy, who simply needs good food, a few vaccinations, flea and worm care, and a warm lap.

 Fish require all the following:

-- decent-sized tank (not one of those little pet store sold things which are too small to house anything but a few tiny neon tetras or be used as hospital tanks)
+- a decent-sized tank (not one of those little pet store things which are too small to house anything but a few tiny neon tetras or be used as hospital tanks)